HarithGovinna/My_Fadecandy_2022/README.md

 - Once the user click the button, the temp, fever, and cough askig questions in the console, once the user input the values it gives a result saying that its positie o     negative
 - If the cough >  (enter numbers)
 - While the result is displaying in the terminal, the opc simulator also gives the outpu as positive or ngative with a beautiful animation.
+- Github uploaed
+- Add comments

 # Version 07

 - Added an animation for the snake to reverse (direction) the snake.
 - added an animation to Reduced the brightness the of the frame in snake
 - Added an green heart in the middle of the simulator to animate it and loop the whole animation to animate it three times.
+- Number of rows in the range of 6 using a for loop  || Last three rows reversed (right to left) in star
+- Changed the animation into rainbow colours. once the image button press comes up the rainbow colours and then the other animation is displaying in the simulator
+- Format: [(R_value, G_value, B_value)].
+Each tuple element in the list represents a single led.
+- Changed the colours of the animation in the blinking animation
+- Develop the mid reverse the animation, as at the end it reversing the in the by seperating it only for three rows
+- Overall changed the animations colours for high contrast
+- Github uploaed
+- Add comments
 -

 # Version 08